NaitLee/Cat-Printer/README.md

 ## Features

-*Currently it's in development.
-More will be here soon!*
+*This project is still in development.
+More features may be added in the future!*

 - Simple!
   - Operate via Web UI just in browser,